duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 You can use
 [instance_double](https://www.relishapp.com/rspec/rspec-rails/v/3-5/docs/model-specs/verified-doubles)
 If not defined, `subject` is an instance of the model.
-Usually have following parts: attributes, relationships, validations.
+Usually have following parts: attributes, relationships, validations, hooks(callbacks), scopes and other methods.

 [model cheatsheet](https://gist.github.com/kyletcarlson/6234923)